CSNE/Python-Image-Compression-Comparer/README.md

 The interface is pretty straightforward.
 Open an image, compress and compare, and save.

-The program also has a batch conversion feature.
-Press the button on the upper right.
+For the advanced users, this program has a batch conversion feature.
+You can also enter a python script to do a conditional conversion.